Park Model RV Tiny Home Insurance

 • Optional loss of use or additional living expense coverage

-3. What A Normal Price Range Looks Like
+3. What a Normal Price Range Looks Like

-Several industry sources put typical mobile or manufactured home insurance in the roughly 800 to 2,000 dollars per year range, with some policies lower and some higher depending on risk and options.
+Pricing varies by state, company, home value, and coverage levels.
+Several industry sources put typical mobile or manufactured home insurance in the $800 to $2,000 per year range, with policies higher and lower depending on risk and options.

-• Higher side: up to the mid 2,000s for higher value or more coverage
+Higher value or more coverage

 4. Basic Site Setup

-Site setup does matter, but mostly from a safety and common sense standpoint, not as some big extra hoop.
+Site setup matters mostly from a safety and common sense standpoint, not as a big extra hoop.
+Park Model RVs are only ever set on one of three systems:

-5. Information To Have Ready Before You Call
+5. Information to Have Ready Before You Call

 You will get much better and faster answers if you have this info in front of you: